cyverseuk/cyverseuk-util/slurmintro.md

   - (On all nodes) run slurmd
 3. Create slurm.conf file
 ```
+# /etc/slurm/slurm.conf
-ControlMachine=hostname - Hostname of master controller.
+ControlMachine=hostname #Hostname of master controller.
 On the master itself, this should be the basic hostname as returned by hostname -s
 NodeName=comma,separated,list,of,hosts,supports,brackets[0-99] State=UNKOWN
 PartitionName=partition Nodes=list,of,hosts,in,this,partition Default=YES MaxTime=INFINITE State=UP
 ```